Hardcode84/1/docs/ideas/memory_discoverability.md

 Steps 1-3 are retrieval-only changes, no risk to the save path.
 Step 4 is additive (new table, inserts at rejection points).
 Steps 5-7 modify the merge loop.

+## Exposing connections to the agent

+Four options, not mutually exclusive:

+**A. Invisible search expansion.** After top-k retrieval, follow edges 1-hop, re-rank the expanded set, return the best results.
+The agent sees better results without knowing why.
+Zero tool changes, zero extra tokens in output.
+Handles the common case where the agent just needs relevant facts.

+**B. Hint in `recall`.** Add a connection count per result: `[1] #42 (score=0.87, +3 related) "Python style"`.
+The agent knows there is more to explore but has to drill down.
+Cheap — one number per result.

+**C. Show in `recall_detail`.** When the agent requests detail on a chunk, list its connections alongside the merge tree / leaf abstracts.
+Natural extension — `recall_detail` is already the "tell me more" tool.
+No new tools to learn.

+**D. New `recall_related` tool.** Explicit graph traversal.
+Most flexible, but adds cognitive load — the agent has to decide when to use it, and each tool call costs tokens and a decision.

+**Recommendation: A + C.** Search expansion handles the common case silently; `recall_detail` shows connections when the agent explicitly investigates.
+Agents don't think in graphs — they think "I need to know X." Option A gives that for free.
+Option D is overkill unless the agent needs to explore connections independently of a search query.

 ## Interaction with graph_memory.md

 This proposal is a pragmatic subset of the graph memory idea.
 It reuses the `chunk_edges` table from that design but starts with a single edge type (`related_to`) emitted from existing rejection events, rather than the full classify-and-link paradigm.
 The graph_memory.md proposal remains the long-term direction; this is the incremental path to get there.